 In 2001, he was the recipient of Louisiana Tech University's "Bandsman of the Year" Award, given annually to outstanding alumni.
 He is a two time winner of the Michigan State University College of Music Honors Competition in Composition, once for Singing Tree, premiered in April 2007 by the MSU Symphony Band, and for Tapestry, premiered in December 2008, by the Michigan State University Wind Symphony.

-O’Neal is affiliated with ASCAP, American Composers Forum, Phi Mu Alpha, Kappa Kappa Psi, and Phi Beta Mu.
+Dr. Douglas currently serves as Assistant Band Director for the Lake Cormorant Schools, Lake Cormorant, Mississippi.
+He is affiliated with ASCAP, American Composers Forum, Phi Mu Alpha, Kappa Kappa Psi, and Phi Beta Mu.